WELCOME! I’M SO EXCITED TO BE WORKING WITH YOU!

 9. POST PRODUCTION + DELIVERY.

-It takes up to 30 days to finish hand-editing all of your images.
+It takes up to six weeks to finish hand-editing all of your images.
 I’ll upload them to an online gallery for you to view, or you can opt for an in-person reveal and no-obligation ordering consultation.
 From your gallery you’ll be able to download your images, select your favorites for prints + albums and share the link with family + friends.

 10. KEEPSAKES + ALBUMS.